Skip to main content

 • Google Campaign Manager (Note: this product is deprecated)

-When Advanced Consent Mode is enabled, DataGrail maps your internal consent categories to Google Consent Mode types (e.g., ad_storage, analytics_storage).
-If a user rejects a mapped category, DataGrail updates the corresponding Google consent signal to denied, so the tag still fires only in limited, cookieless mode.
+4. Configure your category mappings.
+DataGrail maps your internal consent categories to Google Consent Mode types (e.g., ad_storage, analytics_storage).
+When a visitor rejects a mapped category, DataGrail updates the corresponding Google consent signal to denied.

 1. Navigate to the Tracking Services page.